 1 1/2 teaspoons of granulated garlic

-1 tablespoon of minced garlic cloves
+1 tablespoon of diced garlic cloves (be generous)

 1 1/2 teaspoons of kosher salt